-Please note that the availability of visits may be limited by demand, patients’ ability to interact, or the clinical condition of patients at the hospital.
-Our policies and processes are continuously changing to reflect updates during the pandemic.
-Cambridge Memorial Hospital is committed to protecting the privacy of our patients and staff.
+Please note the availability of visits may be limited by demand, the patient's ability to interact, or the clinical condition of the patient.
+Our policies and processes are always changing to reflect updates during the pandemic.

 Women & Children Program guidelines